The Heritage Museum

 The Collections

-Every artefact on display tells its own story of the past, stories that can show us more about the daily life, habits and rituals of the ancient settlers in the valley.
+Every artefact on display tells its own story of the past, stories that can show us more about the daily life, habits and rituals of the settlers in this ancient valley.

 Bronze Age Beaker